agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ```

 The logs show that:
-  - we have performed 5 runs of 1 transition each through the state machine
+  - we have performed 5 runs of 1 transition each through the `model`
   - each run called `generateStringAction` followed by `reverseStringAction` which is the only transition defined
   - each run stopped because no other transitions are left to explore from `reverseStringAction`
   - the string generator has been called for each run